 That's it!
 This is a great recipe to make on the weekend.
 Get the kids involved!

-I hope this cast iron chocolate chip cookie are a big hit with your family.
+I hope this cast iron chocolate chip cookie recipe is a big hit with your family.

 Stay safe.
 Stay well.

 P.S.
 Need more ideas for using your cast-iron skillet?
 Try my Steak Mushroom Onion Skillet, Sausage and Cabbage Skillet with Fennel, Sausage and Cabbage Skillet with Fennel, or One-Skillet Mustard-Herb-Crusted Roast Pork Tenderloin!

 - 12 tablespoon unsalted butter, chilled and cut into 1 tablespoon portions (divided)

 - ¾ cup light brown sugar, packed